1-800-thewolf/FF1PSP-Archipelago/README.md

 Each player needs a YAML.
 Generate a template from the Archipelago Launcher, or use the web options page.

 There are a **lot** of options.
 They're grouped into tabs: Goal, Scale, World, Bonus Dungeons, Party, Quality of Life, Bonus Abilities, Shops, Magic, Loot, Enemies, and Death Link.
-Every option carries a description in the template — read them, they're written for players.
+Every option carries a description in the template.

-If you want a good first seed, the defaults are a good first seed.
-If you want to change exactly one thing, set `open_progression` to `early`.
+If you want a place to start, the defaults will be a great experience.
+When you're ready to mix things up and turn up the difficulty, there are plenty of tools.

 Key options to consider:
 - `open_progression` — how much of the world is walkable or canoe-able before the Ship (`early` recommended for a first run)